awsdocs/aws-cloud9-user-guide/doc_source/codewhisperer.md

 ## What is CodeWhisperer?<a name="codewhisperer-intro"></a>

 Amazon CodeWhisperer is a machine learning \(ML\)–powered service that helps improve developer productivity by generating code recommendations based on developers’ comments in natural language and their code in the IDE\.
-During preview, CodeWhisperer is available for the Java, JavaScript, and Python programming languages\.
-The service integrates with multiple integrated development environments \(IDEs\), including JetBrains \(IntelliJ, PyCharm, and WebStorm\), Visual Studio Code, AWS Cloud9, and the AWS Lambda console\.
+During preview, CodeWhisperer is available for the Java, JavaScript, Python, C\# and TypeScript programming languages\.
+The service integrates with multiple integrated development environments \(IDEs\), including JetBrains \(IntelliJ, PyCharm, WebStorm and Rider\), Visual Studio Code, AWS Cloud9, and the AWS Lambda console\.

 **Topics**
 + [What is CodeWhisperer?](#codewhisperer-intro)